Lahore Zoo: Animal deaths

 Lahore Zoo has been criticized for not having the level of medical facilities expected in a modern zoo.
 Zoo officials reported in April 2005 that three female black-footed gray langurs died due to cold weather the previous winter.
 In November 2005, a male mandrill and male puma died at the zoo.
 A female Asian black bear died in mid-February 2006.
 In September 2006, some animals at the zoo were diagnosed with tuberculosis, which can also be transmitted to humans, but early detection and treatment prevented an outbreak.
 In January 2009, a female giraffe was attacked by a plains zebra and died soon after due to injuries.

 In October 2004 the Wildlife Department of Pakistan told the Daily Times that a four-year-old male chimpanzee had died in early August from pneumonia, but zoo management had not revealed this news to public immediately.
 In September 2008, another male chimpanzee died at the age of 21 from a prolonged unidentified illness.

 Lahore Zoo received a pair of Bengal tigers from Belgium in 1992 to start their captive breeding program.
 In 1997, six Bengal tigers died from Trypanosomiasis at the zoo, and in 2006, four more became victims.
 In July 2007, two female Bengal tigers, one of which had given the zoo 19 cubs, died from same disease.
 In early May 2009, a 3-year-old female Bengal tiger died after a cesarean section to take out her dead babies.
-In April 2009, a Bengal tiger gave birth to four In July 2009, a lion gave birth to two cubs but killed them by eating their heads.
-Director, Zafar Shah, said that the lion had been killing her cubs for the last three years and is a victim of cannibalism - a mental disease found in 5-6% of lions worldwide.
+In April 2009, a Bengal tiger gave birth to four In July 2009, a lioness gave birth to two cubs but killed them by eating their heads.
+Director, Zafar Shah, said that the lioness had been killing her cubs for the last three years and is a victim of cannibalism - a mental disease found in 5-6% of lions worldwide.
 At Lahore Zoo, there have been many births of Bengal tiger cubs who are deformed and do not survive long.
 In late 2010, the officials showed concern for the issue of inbreeding that might be the reason behind these deaths.

 In early November 2010, Lahore Zoo received 53 falcons which were being illegally transported to Qatar from Benazir Bhutto International Airport.
 16 falcons died due to heat strokes and other reasons.
 In April 2011, the zoo officials returned the remaining falcons to the wildlife department to be set free so that they can migrate to colder regions.